How to Authenticate Evidence in California: A Legal Guide

 • There is also a presumption that official signatures are genuine.
 (Evid.
 Code § 1530, 1453.)

-In high-stakes cases like wrongful death or catastrophic injuries, authenticated documents—such as medical reports, photos, public documents, or correspondence—are essential for proving your case.
-Utilize proper authentication to ensure critical evidence survives objection.
+In high-stakes cases like wrongful death or catastrophic injuries, authenticated documents (medical reports, photos, public documents, correspondence) are essential for proving liability and building a winning case.
+Whether your claim reaches settlement or goes to trial, proper authentication ensures that critical evidence survives objection.

 No items found.